Maria Michou Headshot

 • Introduction to Financial Markets (Core course, 1st year students in MA Accounting and Finance, MA in Business and Finance, MA in Economics with Finance)

-• Dissertations supervisor
+• UG Dissertations adviser

 PhD students completed